robhagemans/pcbasic/README.md

 On **OSX** systems, there are several versions of Python 2.7 and all downloads need to match your version and CPU architecture.
 It's a bit tricky, I'm afraid.
 The easiest option seems to be installing both Python and PyGame through MacPorts or Homebrew.

+On **Windows** systems, you should download all the required packages from the project web sites linked above.

 #### Usage essentials ####
 Double-click on `pcbasic` or run `pcbasic` on the command line to start in interactive mode with no programs.